julianybandeira/react-estudies/README.md

 # react-estudies
-Some Projects to Training - React Course
+Some Projects to Training
+React Course (React do Zero a Maestria)